 Second, merely stating an inference schema does not automatically make it a good one.
 In familiar deductive cases, we discern that they are good because of the meaning of the connectives.
 We cannot do the same for inductive schemas.
 Instead, the material theory tells us that certain inference schemas are good since they depend on factual matters in the domain of application.
-Biological predicates, like "is mortal" and "has a blood circulation system" are facts common to all people and that fact of commonality authorizes the inferences sketched earlier.
+Biological predicates, like "is mortal" and "has a blood circulation system" appear in living species in a regular manner that authorizes the inferences sketched earlier.3

 Adopting the material approach to inductive inference leads one to approach problems in inductive inference differently.
 There is no default scheme that can be applied mechanically and automatically.
 If one wants to employ some mode of inductive inference in some context, one must be able to supply positive reasons for why that mode is applicable in that circumstance.
-This applies especially to probabilistic inference.
+This applies also to probabilistic inference.
 One should not assume by default that it always applies.
 If it is to be used in some domain, we have a positive obligation to provide the foundations for its applicability.
 Otherwise it cannot be used.